Monica Potter Didn’t Get Movie Role Because Of Harvey Weinstein: ‘I Missed Out Because Of That Hairy Pig’

 This was the first interview that the 47-year-old talked about the advances that Weinstein made against her.
 Previously, the actress says that she had only made mention of the advances to her late father.
 While she didn’t give in to any of Harvey’s disgusting advances, Potter did take time to applaud all the other women who also stuck up for themselves and she says that she is “grateful” for the women who stood up to Harvey.

-And once Weinstein’s representative caught wind of the latest allegations against his client, he spoke out and called Potter a talented actor for whom he has “great respect.”
+When Weinstein’s representative caught wind of the latest allegations against his client, he spoke out and called Potter a talented actor for whom he has “great respect.”
 Additionally, the rep said that it was the creative team’s decision as to who finally got the role in The Cider House Rules.
 The field was narrowed down from 100 people to two, but Potter was not cast due to the creative team’s decision, according to the rep, not because of Weinstein.

 The statement went on to say that there has never been anything other than “respect and professionalism” between Monica and the Weinstein Company and also pointed out a role she earned in The Very Thought of You in 1998.
 To end, it called Monica’s statements “simply false.”